Fitness group focuses on recovery

 Fitness for Recovery meets at the Southwestern Oregon Community College recreation center every Saturday at 10:15 a.m. for group fitness, and every Monday at 6 p.m. for yoga at the same location.
-Since the group began back in March around it’s had over 70 attendees, many of which regularly attend.
+Since the group began back in March it’s had over 70 attendees, many of whom regularly attend.

 “We’ve had a lot of success in the numbers, and people have reflected that it has been really helpful to them and feels great,” Stephens said.